05 Nov All That You Need to Know About The 2020 UAE National Day 49th Celebrations

-Each of these colors keep the UAE residents happy and proud of the Emirate.
+Each of these colours keep the UAE residents happy and proud of the Emirate.
 Displaying them on National Day shows that you love the region.

 One song you should expect to hear more on the 2nd of December or earlier is the National Anthem.
 The UAE National Anthem is often called Ishi Bilady which means Long Live My Nation.
 It was first composed by Mohammed Wahab.

 In 1986, Ahmed Humaid Al Tayyer, the acting Minister of Education, tasked Dr. Aref Al Sheikh to write the lyrics of our national anthem in just three days.
 During a past interview, Dr. Aref said that he kept replaying the national anthem music as he waited for words to form in his mind.
 In deed this must have been an inspirational moment for him.

 Since you are likely not to be at work or school for two days during National Day, you might be wondering about the various activities you can get involved in.
 If you are like most people, you will be looking for an entertainment complex.
 Somewhere you get to enjoy the country’s vast attractions as you unwind from the tiresome busy schedule you have always followed.

 Here are a few suggestions of the places you can visit on National Day:

 This is the perfect opportunity immerse yourself in the country’s rich history.

 At Etihad Museum, you will learn more about where we have been in the past, our culture, food, and general population.
 And the place is not just filled with opportunities for learning.
 The interactions with visitors from all over the world will leave you yearning to come back again.
 Visit the official Etihad Museum Website to have a look at the visiting hours.